Sometimes, we need to get stuck in life so we can uncover who we are and discover who we're meant to be.

 • We are here to make a difference in this world and the best way to do that is with our Stories.

-Just Jaylyn is a must-read non-fiction title for anyone who has ever suffered from the outcome of symbiotic thinking or trauma-bonding in their romantic relationships, and found themselves deeply confused and perpetually grieving by the experience.
+Just Jaylyn is a must-read non-fiction title for anyone who has ever suffered in their romantic relationships and found themselves perpetually grieving the experience.
+Reclaim your personal power after relationship heartbreak.

 Sign up to get the rest of this chapter.